Adventure Games for Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 different endings depending on your perception of the heroine's priorities.
 Plus dinosaurs.
 Who can say no to dinosaurs?

 Journey to the Center of the Earth Review Hints Buy This Game (Amazon affiliate link)

 The fourth in the "Myst" series of puzzle-adventure games, Revelation features beautiful graphics, clever puzzles, and a convenient interface;

 unfortunately, none of this compensates for the fact that this is primarily a stale retread of previous Myst games.

-Full Myst IV: Revelation Review Hints and Walkthrough Buy Revelation
+Full Myst IV: Revelation Review Hints Buy Revelation (Amazon affiliate link)

 A formulaic graphic adventure game about an international conspiracy, featuring a smooth interface and nice graphics but not much in the way